Visible past B

 At 10:55 p.m. on May 25, 1944, Halifax Mk III LV905 EY-W 'Willy' departed RAF Breigton and joined 431 other Bomber Command bombers to set course for and attack a railroad yard at Aachen.
 On the return flight, the plane was shot down by a Me 110 night fighter and crashed in flames near Hank at 01:30 a.m. with the loss of all seven crew members.
 Text: Adri Burghout, War Museum Veen

-At the intersection Oranjepolder - Nathalweg there is a picnic bench.
+At the intersection Oranjepolder - Nathalweg is a picnic bench.
 Here you can see a creek running: the Bleeke Kil.
-You also see a bridge called 'Jannezand'.
+You also see there a bridge called "Jannezand.
 This crosses the ditch of St. Jan (a narrow creek along the Jannezand).
 This bridge had, at the end of World War II, an important function for the resistance.
 It served as a connecting route to already liberated Brabant.
 Through the bridge, important information, goods and people could reach the Allied forces.
 German prisoners of war were also taken here, which the memorial stone on the bridge still reminds us of.
 In 2021, the bridge was restored to its former glory.
 Text: www.biesbosch.nu

 Near node 40 - Fort Altena